 This year, the OSE made huge strides in supporting the student experience.
 Antonian Honors graduated the largest class of seniors yet, with 27 students completing senior honors projects.
 More than three dozen students presented research at national conferences across the country, with some students winning in their categories.
 Many students completed labor-intensive competitive fellowship applications with successful results.
 As COVID-19 restrictions decreased around the world, Global Studies facilitated study abroad for numerous students in several countries.
-Throughout the year, Community Work and Learning (CWL) continued to employ students in on-campus and off-campus leadership programs, supporting our nonprofit partners and expanding connections across the Twin Cities.
+Throughout the year, CWL continued to employ students in on-campus and off-campus leadership programs, supporting St. Kate's nonprofit partners and expanding connections across the Twin Cities.

-Additionally, the OSE will work in collaboration with St. Kate’s Teaching Hub this summer to host opportunities for faculty development on facilitating research and creative inquiry (RCI) courses, community-engaged learning (CEL) courses, and Antonian Honors and Global Studies courses.
-Thanks to the generosity of this gift, we will be able to expand on opportunities throughout the OSE, ensuring that all students enjoy access and support.
+Additionally, the OSE will work in collaboration with St. Kate’s Teaching Hub this summer to host opportunities for faculty development on facilitating research and creative inquiry (RCI) courses, CEL courses, and Antonian Honors and Global Studies courses.
+Thanks to the generosity of this gift, St. Kate's will be able to expand on opportunities throughout the OSE, ensuring that all students enjoy access and support.

 “This is what St. Kate’s is all about,” says Dianne Oliver, PhD, senior vice president for academic programs and faculty affairs/co-provost.
 “Academic excellence, community, integrity, social justice, and reflection — these are our institutional values, and the OSE is a critical tool that will help our students live out these values for themselves as they create their own paths at St. Kate’s and beyond.”